 Families who take big, extended trips are in the minority; just thirteen percent are “vacation

 maximizers” who bank up vacation days for one long trip

-When it comes to vacation, families don’t wait until the last-minute.
+When it comes to vacations, families don’t wait until the last minute.
 Only four percent classify

 themselves as “vacation accumulators,” holding onto vacation days until the very end of the